Fengjie County: Economy

 The GDP of Fengjie County ranked 25th among 40 county-level divisions (counties and districts) in Chongqing and 6th among all divisions in the northeast of Chongqing (11 counties and districts) in 2007.
 In 2007, the per capita net income of the peasants in Fengjie County is CNY 2,717.

 It is known that the "collectively owned" land in Fengjie County were allocated the second time in 2005 after the first time in 1982-1983.
 Since then, the land has not been reallocated.
 Fengjie County Government encourages rural residents affected by development projects to become urban residents.

 Migrant labor constitutes also an important part of the family income for the local rural residents.
 In some families, all the members are migrant labor.
 Their major occupations in urban areas cover restaurant operation, retailing and private business.

 Agriculture

 The area of land cultivated is 58,933 ha and with a per-capita land area of 0.85 mu.
 The major crops grown in the area include rice, corn, potato, sweet potato, oil plant and vegetable and major animals raised include pigs, cattle, sheep, poultry and fish.
 Apart from conventional agriculture, cash cropping is also carried out such as the growing of tobacco, navel oranges, cotton, walnuts, and silkworm farming.

 Transport

 Fengjie has one Yangtze River crossing, the Fengjie Yangtze River Bridge.

 Resettlement controversy

-Chen Maoguo (陈茂国 (陳茂國, chén mào guó), aka the "bird man", Chinese “鸟人”) protested against the low compensation received from relocation plans following the construction of a road entailing the demolition of his house.
+Chen Maoguo (陈茂国 (陳茂國, chén mào guó), the "bird man", Chinese “鸟人”) protested against the low compensation received from relocation plans following the construction of a road entailing the demolition of his house.
 He was sentenced to prison for 3 years.